What is Job Evaluation?

 When will I know the outcome?

-The evaluation team will generally certify the outcome of an evaluation, and confirm this outcome within a couple of weeks of the evaluation taking place.
+The evaluation team will generally certify the outcome of an evaluation.
+This outcome will be issued a few weeks after the evaluation takes place.

 Am I guaranteed upgrading if I apply for job evaluation?